cazyw/spotify-playlist-backup/README.md

 ## Project Setup/Running

-The project is hosted on Heroku but can also be run locally.
+The project is hosted on Render but can also be run locally.

 ###  Project Requirements

-* node (version 8.9.1)
+* node (version 16.14.2)
-* npm (version 5.6.0)
+* npm (version 8.6.0)
 * Spotify accounts (a normal user account and a developer account)
-* Heroku account and CLI (if deploying to Heroku)

 An overview of Spotify Web API setup: https://developer.spotify.com/web-api/